Skip to content

 SHARE VIA:

 Currently, there are two paediatric major incident triage tools in use in the UK: the Paediatric Triage Tape (a prehospital tool used in the under 12s) and JumpSTART, (an in-hospital tool used in patients under 9 years of age).
 Recently, the Sheffield Paediatric Triage Tool (SPTT), a paediatric adaption of the MPTT-24 triage tool, was developed as an alternative tool.
-It has been tested in a simulated paediatric major event where it successfully triaged all study patients, potentially giving a possible alternative to existing tools (cited by the authors as personal communication with C. O’Connell in 2020).
+It was tested in a major simulated paediatric event where it successfully triaged all study patients, potentially giving a possible alternative to existing tools (cited by the authors as personal communication with C. O’Connell in 2020).

 Vassallo J, Chernbumroong S, Malik N, Xu Y, Keene D, Gkoutos GV, Lyttle MD, Smith JE, in collaboration with PERUKI (Paediatric Emergency Research in the UK and Ireland).
 Comparative Analysis of Major Incident Triage Tools in Children – a UK population-based analysis. https://doi.org/10.1101/2021.06.29.21259604